carrotishpickle/roley-discord-bot/README.md

 =ping | Responds with *Pong!*
 =time | Responds with current time
 =permainvite |Responds with a permanent invite to your server
-=uid  | Responds with your unique ID
+=id  | Responds with your unique ID
 *****
 *If you encounter any issues with Roley, open an issue.*